ChainSafe/game-docs-v2/docs/v2.6/18_marketplace.md

 :::

-## What is the Chainsafe marketplace?
+## What is the ChainSafe marketplace?
 ChainSafe's marketplace is an NFT trading hub where you can create collections of NFTs and list them into different marketplaces.
-You can then dispaly these marketplaces and interact with them in game.
+You can then display these marketplaces and interact with them in game.
 The marketplace dashboard can be accessed [here](https://dashboard.gaming.chainsafe.io) You can find a variety of services here to compliment your marketplace, from collections to minting NFTs.

 1. You can import our Marketplace sample scene by navigating to Window → Package Manager.
 2. Add a new package by name by pressing + and adding via git url and entering `https://github.com/ChainSafe/web3.unity.git?path=/Packages/io.chainsafe.web3-unity.marketplace`